tarcea/applications-api/README.md

 ### POST an application

 Post works just in localhost:
+- assure that Lendo's API is running on port 8000
-- clone the repo, install dependencies and insert a .env file in the root directory with the next content filled out with real data from an ElephantSQL database (https://www.elephantsql.com/):
+- clone this repo, install dependencies and insert a .env file in the root directory with the next content filled out with real data from an ElephantSQL database (https://www.elephantsql.com/):

 ```bash